Pre-Congress Hands-On Workshops (Part one: 1 to 4)

 Target audience: Pharmacists and other health professionals

-Learning objective: At the end of this workshop participants will have learnt to explore the updated about anticoagulation and other related topics through case-based scenarios and practical tips.
+Learning objective: At the end of this workshop participants will have learnt to explore the updated anticoagulation and other related topics through case-based scenarios and practical tips.

 TBA